gmc-code/PC-algorithms1/docs/pseudocode/selection.rst

    BEGIN
       scoreA <- 120
       scoreB <- 55
-      WHILE TRUE DO
       IF scoreA > scoreB THEN
          IF scoreA - scoreB > 60 THEN
                OUTPUT "A won easily."
          ELSE
                OUTPUT "A won."
          ENDIF
       ELSEIF scoreB > scoreA THEN
          IF scoreB - scoreA > 60 THEN
                OUTPUT "B won easily."
          ELSE
                OUTPUT "B won."
          ENDIF
       ELSE
          OUTPUT "A drew with B."
       ENDIF
-      ENDWHILE
    END

 ----